rezafouladian/MacintoshPortable/docs/TestManager.md

 Data Bits: 8
 Stop Bits: 2

 Most examples here that involve additional input assume you are running in [*A - ASCII Mode](#a---ascii-mode).
+For example, before running a command like `*T000100050000` make sure you've run `*A` at least once, or the system will assume the input is hex rather than ASCII.

 ### *S - Service Mode